TGxMATRIX/PETER-PARKER-AUTO/README.md

 ban_user  - to ban a user.
 unban_user  - to unban a user.
-channel - to get list of total connected channels users_broadcast - to broadcast a message to all users groups_broadcast - to broadcast a message to all groups
+channel - to get list of total connected channels broadcast - to broadcast a message to all users groups_broadcast - to broadcast a message to all groups
 ```